ahing/credit-card-approval-prediction/README.md

 ## Results

-At first, the best model ended up being the baseline model that was fitted with SMOTE data amongst the models that were not undersampled.
-It had the least amount of false negatives, which was a priority for this project because that essentially means the model predicted that those individuals were deemed safe to be approved for a credit card when in actuality they were a risk.
-The accuracy of this model ended up being 74%.
-Sometimes these numbers can be misleading though.
+In the end the 2 best models ended up being the Random Forest model and the model using SMOTE data.
+Each had around a recall value of ~60% and an accuracy of over 90%.
+Meaning overall the model predicted 90% correctly and was able to detect at risk clients 60% of the time.
+Most of the data removal from the datasets came from removing duplicates, which is why the dataset reduced to about 100,000 which is still a significant amount of data.

-The model with the best recall value, which I believe matters the most due to this business model is the Random Forest model that used undersampled data.
-This model had a recall value of 54%, meaning out of all the actually people that owed money, the model predicted 54% of them correctly which is way better than all the other models that had a recall under 20%.
-Therefore, due to these results I would recommend using this model going further.
-The accuracy was lower than other models but prioritizing the prediction of those that owe money I believe should take precedent over a bunch of False Positives , which is why the accuracy is misleading in this case.
-The higher accuracies in the other models were because it predicted more people that were not a risk.
-Basically, there were way more true negatives than there were true positives as a whole which made it seem like the model's accuracy was predicting a lot of TP's and TN's.
+Out of all the actual people that owed money, thse 2 models predicted ~60% of them correctly which is way better than all the other models that had a recall under 20%.
+Therefore, due to these results I would recommend using the random forest or SMOTE model going forward.
+These model were able to get a high accuracy too which helps with identifying clients that can receive a credit card too.

 The major feature that had the greatest impact on this model was a person's age.
 Other features that had an impact on the model were: a person's total income, their account age, and the years a person was employed for.